genuinetools/pepper/README.md

 changes before they are actually made.
 Your user is automatically added to the repositories it will consider.

+Also see [jessfraz/audit](https://github.com/jessfraz/audit) for checking what collaborators, hooks, deploy keys, and protected branched you have added on all your GitHub repositories.

 ## Usage

 ```console